 Medical and Travel Insurance

 International students (including group students) must have appropriate and current medical and travel insurance from the time they leave their home country and while studying in New Zealand.
-Please contact our international team for more information about the options we provide through our insurance partner, Southern Cross.
+Please contact for more information about the options we provide through our insurance partner, Southern Cross.

 Full details of immigration requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available from Immigration New Zealand.